-At the time the request is approved in writing by the TTAD, the Lessee shall reimburse the TTAD for attorney's fees and expenses (incurred by the TTAD) relating to the encumbrance request.
+At the time the request is approved in writing by the TTAD, the Lessee shall reimburse the TTAD for attorney's fees, expenses, and staff time (incurred by the TTAD) relating to the encumbrance request.

 Any encumbrance made without the prior written consent of the TTAD shall be considered null and void.